chef-boneyard/chef-rfc/rfc019-chef-workflows.md

 ## What is a supported workflow?

-Chef has lots of moving parts, and as a tool, it is broadly un-opinonated about how you use them.
+Chef has lots of moving parts, and as a tool, it is broadly un-opinionated about how you use them.
 That has real benefits when it comes to solving your day-to-day problems (for example, there is nothing about Chef you can't customize from a cookbook, which is awesome) - but it makes life difficult when you try and bring on new folks, or decide for yourself how to approach a problem.

 The workflows in this document are "supported" for three reasons: